Will-ALVIDI/cppStartingKit/README.md

 * Then launch `mingw-builds-install.exe`.
 An installation process will begin where you have two major things to take care of.

-You have to remember the path where you will install it because it will be necessary for a next step.
-I recommend you to install it in a more convenient place like `C:\MinGW\x64` because you may have later to install a different version of MinGW and you will can do it properly just by adding a new folder like `C:\MinGW\x86`.

-The second thing is to chosse the correct options for this specific installation.
+The first thing is to chosse the correct options for this specific installation.
 Change the default architecture for the x64 and keep the rest as it is.
+Then click on the `Next` button.

 ![MinGW-w64 project options](https://github.com/kodLite/cppStartingKit/blob/master/screenshot/mingw-install-options-marked.jpg?raw=true)

+For the next installation sequence you have to remember the path where you will install MinGW-w64 because it will be necessary for the next step.
+I recommend you to install it in a more convenient place like `C:\MinGW\x64` because you may have later to install a different version of MinGW and you can do it properly just by adding a new folder like `C:\MinGW\x86` for example.

-* Click `Next` when it's required and let the installation finish his work.
+* Then click on the `Next` button and let the installation finish his work.
 * Now you need to [add MinGW-w64 to your system path]((https://github.com/kodLite/cppStartingKit#add-folders-to-your-system-path)).

 ### Add folders to your system path
 Add folders to your system path allow your system to share programs which can be call by other programs.

-The command `g++`, which is in reality the `g++.exe` file stored in your `MinGW-w64/bin`folder, is required by the **C++ Starting Kit** build system and must be available in your system path to allow Sublime Text to access it :
+The command `g++`, which is in reality the `g++.exe` file stored in your `MinGW-w64/bin`folder, is required by the **C++ Starting Kit** build system and must be available in your system path to allow Sublime Text to access it.
+To do it just follow those steps :

 * Go to your `Start Menu`.
 * Right click on `Computer` then select `Properties`.
 * On the left side choose `Advanced system settings`.
 * Go to the `Advanced` tab then click on `Envrironment Variables`.
-* In `System variables` scroll down until you find `path`.
+* In `System variables` scroll down until you find `path`, select it.
-* Then click edit.
+* Then click on the `Edit` button.

 This will give you a list of vital folders for your system.
 Be really vigilant with the content inside this field.
-I recommend you to copy paste it first(`Ctrl + A`, to select everything, `Ctrl + C`, to copy what is selected, then `Ctrl + V` to paste what you have copied) in a safe document to be able to bring everything back to his default state if necessary.
+I recommend you to copy paste it first(`Ctrl + A`, to select everything, `Ctrl + C`, to copy what is selected, then `Ctrl + V` to paste what you have copied) in a new document in a safe place, that way you can bring everything back to his default state if necessary.

 If you followed this guide from the beginning you have to add at the end of your system path, inside the field, a semi colon `;` directly followed by `C:/MinGW/x64/mingw64/bin`.